 According to the World Steel Association, each ton of steel produced in 2017 created an average of 1.9 tons of carbon emissions.
 By reusing this structure instead of building a new one, the Aquarium is preventing 760,000 pounds of CO2 from entering the atmosphere – that’s the equivalent of conserving 35,500 gallons of gasoline emissions.

 At its full height, EECO stands at 16 stories tall.
 To make the structure safe, sound, and permanent, it was installed in stages.

 The First Lift

 During the beginning of September 2019, EECO was lifted to 13 feet to allow preliminary pieces to be installed.

 At Its Full Height

 In early October 2019, EECO was raised to its full 16-story height.

 The Final Touches

 Once at its full height, the final pieces were added including the spire, lights, custom fabric coverings, and so much more.

 The Living Planet Aquarium Science Learning Campus

-Along with EECO and the EECO Command Center, the plaza will also include a new Welcome Center, outdoor art installations, and interactive play areas.
+Along with EECO and the EECO Command Center, the Plaza includes a new Welcome Center, outdoor art installations, and interactive play areas.
 The Living Planet Aquarium Science Learning Campus will serve the local community, become a destination for guests nationwide, and further our mission to inspire people to Explore, Discover, and Learn about Earth’s diverse ecosystems.